forax/java-guide/guide/chapter07-interface.md

 An interface is a common type that you need to declare when you want to call the same method on different records
-At runtime, when you call a method of the interface, the interpreter calls the correct implementation (this is called polymorphism)
+At runtime, when you call a method of the interface, the virtual machine calls the correct implementation (this is called polymorphism)